Dekker1/group-publications/README.md

 ## Usage

-To use the script call it with a comma separated CSV file where each row represents one academic as imput.
+To use the script call it with a comma separated CSV file where each row represents one academic as input.
 Each row of this file consists of a list of author names, a column for their starting year, and a column for their leaving year. `current` is the placeholder for the current year.
 For example see the following file (`test.csv`):